 Painting the World in Polygons

-So this fall of 2025, I picked up a brush.
+So in the fall of 2025, I picked up a brush.

-Not because I felt particularly inspired, but because I’d clearly reached the age I once assigned to mythical future-me.
-These paintings are whatever became of that promise I made to a younger man who assumed time would be polite enough to wait.
+I wish I could say it arrived with some otherworldly calling.
+It didn’t.
+I had simply reached the age I once assigned to a mythical future-me.
+These paintings are what became of that promise—made to a younger man who assumed time would be polite enough to wait.

-These acrylics are what happens when I try to make sense of the everyday—wine and Crocs at the counter, Zoey at the cupboard, grandkids hauling Pop-Pop to the candy store, babies suspended in that impossible second before gravity remembers its job.
+The work is an attempt to make sense of ordinary moments: wine and Crocs at the counter, Zoey at the cupboard, grandkids hauling Pop-Pop to the candy store, babies suspended in that impossible second before gravity remembers its job.

 Nothing here is staged or perfected.
 It’s simply the world as it looked when it held still long enough to land on canvas.